KwaZulu Natal Information | Conference Venues KwaZulu Natal | Conference Centres | Conferences KwaZulu Natal

 Click here for Conference Centres in KwaZulu Natal

 Because of the diverse and complex topography of KwaZulu Natal, the province has a varied climate.
-In general the coastal areas are tropical with a progressively colder climate towards the inland regions.
+In general, the coastal areas are tropical with a progressively colder climate towards the inland regions.
 KwaZulu Natal has three different geographic areas; the lowland region along the Indian Ocean coast, the central region is the Natal Midlands and two mountainous areas, the Drakensberg Mountains in the west and the Lebombo Mountains in the north.
 The Tugela River flows west to east across the center of KwaZulu Natal and is the region's largest river.

 The coastline of KwaZulu Natal is dotted with small holiday towns.
-Superb beaches of world-class quality are to be found along virtually every part of the KwaZulu Natal coastline.
+Superb beaches of world-class quality are to be found along virtually every area of the KwaZulu Natal coastline.
 KwaZulu Natal's provincial government sits in the legislative buildings in Pietermaritzburg.

 Generally KwaZulu Natal is divided into six regions namely; the Drakensberg region, Midlands and Battlefields regions, Zululand / Maputaland region, North Coast region, Durban Metro and South Coast region.